Thousands evacuated as river dams break in central Michigan

 For the second time in less than 24 hours, families living along the Tittabawassee River and connected lakes in Midland County were ordered Tuesday evening to leave home.
 By Wednesday morning, water that was several feet high covered some streets near the river in downtown Midland, including riverside parkland, and reaching a hotel and parking lots.

+The river in Midland on Wednesday morning topped a previous record reading of 33.9 feet (10.3 meters) set during flooding in 1986, the National Weather Service said.
+Its flood stage is 24 feet (7.3 meters), and it was expected to crest by day’s end at about 38 feet (11.6 meters).

-The National Weather Service urged anyone near the river to seek higher ground following “castastrophic dam failures” at the Edenville Dam, about 140 miles (225 kilometers) north of Detroit, and the Sanford Dam, about seven miles (11 kilometers) downriver.
+The Weather Service urged anyone near the river to seek higher ground following “castastrophic dam failures” at the Edenville Dam, about 140 miles (225 kilometers) north of Detroit, and the Sanford Dam, about seven miles (11 kilometers) downriver.
+The evacuations come as Michigan remains under a stay-at-home order to prevent the spread of the coronavirus.

+While Michigan has been a national hotspot for COVID-19 with more than 52,000 cases and 5,000 deaths, Midland County has had only a small number of those with fewer than 80 cases and less than 10 deaths.
+Still, some dealing with the flooding and evacuations remained aware of the dangers posed by the virus.

+Cots at some area schools set up Tuesday as shelters were spaced apart to adhere to social distancing guidelines.

 “In the next 12 to 15 hours, downtown Midland could be under approximately 9 feet of water,” the governor said during a late Tuesday briefing.
 “We are anticipating an historic high water level.”

+One couple who lives in their neighborhood decided to stay put, but Carlson said everyone else evacuated themselves from the area.
+They spent the night in a hotel.
+He said they’ve been wearing face masks in the hotel to protect themselves from the coronavirus.

+“The hotel was very happy to be see people coming in.
+There were refugees coming in,” he said with a laugh.

-Further down the Tittabawassee River, communities in Saginaw County were on alert for flooding, with a flash flood watch in effect Wednesday.
+Further down the Tittabawassee River, communities in Saginaw County were on alert for flooding.

+“It’s going to continue downriver,” Sara Pampreen, a weather service meteorologist, said Wednesday morning.
+“Just exactly how much, that’s the question.”

-Whitmer declared a state of emergency for Midland County and urged residents threatened by the flooding to find a place to stay with friends or relatives or to seek out one of several shelters that opened across the county.
-She encouraged people to do their best to take precautions to prevent the spread of coronavirus, such as wearing a face covering and observing social distancing “to the best of your ability.”
+Whitmer declared a state of emergency for Midland County and urged residents threatened by the flooding to find a place to stay with friends or relatives or to seek out one of several shelters.
+She encouraged people to do their best to take precautions to prevent the spread of the coronavirus.

-“This is unlike anything we’ve seen in Midland County,” she said. ”If you have a family member or loved one who lives in another part of the state, go there now.”

 In 2018, the Federal Energy Regulatory Commission revoked the license of the company that operated the Edenville Dam due to non-compliance issues that included spillway capacity and the inability to pass the most severe flood reasonably possible in the area.